All new Beginners Series starts this September!

 4 Saturday’s starting September 15th – Oct 6th.
 11:30 am – 1:30 pm

-Join me Susan Cuda this May for a New Beginners Yoga Series for women & men!
-4 week exploration of yoga fundamentals for Beginners.
-Learn to feel the subtle and encouraging messages your body signals you with.
-Use the subtle message information to correct misalignments safely, and to feel better in the skin you were born in.
+Join me Susan Cuda this September for a New Beginners Yoga Series!
+This 4 week series is for woman and men.
+Together we will explore yoga fundamentals for Beginners.
+Learn to feel the subtle and encouraging messages your body sends as signals of sensation.
+Use the subtle messages to correct misalignments safely.
+All your joints will feel better and you will feel more youthful.
 Learn a daily breathing practice that connects you to deep core muscles safely, which creates stability.
 Learn yoga postures that work for you as an individual.

 I love to teach yoga fundamentals: Your foundation!
 When you come to know your foundation, you build stability and truly begin to feel the grace and power within your body.
 That is when the magic happens!